 6. Include him in your decisions

-You needn’t ask him if you should wear the red dress or the green shoes for an evening out, but if it’s to do with the kids, or the house, or the routine, he deserves to be in on it.
+You needn’t ask him if you should wear the red dress or the green shoes for an evening out, but if it’s to do with the kids or the house or the routine, he deserves to be in on it.
 Making him a part of every aspect of your married life, no matter how big or small, can be the key to dealing with an unsupportive husband effectively and turn things around for the better.

 7. Understand what you need vs what you want